Article

 Technical Robustness: AI systems should combine best-in-class tools.
 In the trustworthy model, “best-in-class” refers to code that has been tested heavily for production-grade volume and accuracy, as well as flexibility to adapt when ethical issues are raised.

-Security: As data is passed between decision-augmenting systems, the risk of security breach or accidental data exposure rises.
+Security: As data is passed between decision-augmenting systems, the risk of security breaches or accidental data exposure rises.
 Guidehouse recommends tools that have been thoroughly vetted to minimize security risks.

 Data Governance: It is important to ensure that data governance standards are kept up to date with the new demands of responsible AI.
 This includes understanding how data inputs are sourced and curated, and how privacy can be maintained among previously anonymized data sources when opened to focused analysis.